huwf/fb-experiment/README.md

 It is probably possible to run on the metal with just Python, or on a different port but I haven't got it to work yet.

-## Data

-I'm planning to use MySQL/MariaDB, although hopefully SQLAlchemy should abstract that detail.